Glossopharyngeal nerve: Damage

 Damage to the glossopharyngeal nerve can result in loss of taste sensation to the posterior one third of the tongue, and impaired swallowing.

 Examination

 The clinical tests used to determine if the glossopharyngeal nerve has been damaged include testing the gag reflex of the mouth, asking the patient to swallow or cough, and evaluating for speech impediments.
 The clinician may also test the posterior one-third of the tongue with bitter and sour substances to evaluate for impairment of taste.

 The integrity of the glossopharyngeal nerve may be evaluated by testing the patient's general sensation and that of taste on the posterior third of the tongue.
-The gag reflex can also be used to evaluate the glossphyaryngeal nerve.
+The gag reflex can also be used to evaluate the glossopharyngeal nerve.